-Explain to your vet that you are keen to start doing your own basic health checks so you can keep an eye on him between visits to the vet.
+Explain to your vet that you are keen to start doing your own basic cat dental checks so you can keep an eye on him between visits to the vet.
 You may well find they will show you any unusual things with your pet so you know what is already there.
-Be careful to explain that you are not trying to replace your vet by doing things at home but because you want to know the minute anything changes so you can get them treated.
+Be careful to explain that you are not trying to replace your vet by doing things at home but because you want to know the minute any cat teeth problems arise so you can get them treated.

-What am I looking for when checking my cat's teeth?
+What am I looking for when doing a cat dental health check?